Find Grad Schools

 Master’s Degrees in Marine Science

 There are 16 schools in the United States where you can get your master's degree in marine science.
-In recent years, the majority of the students getting degrees in this area were female, and 22% were from an underrepresented racial-ethnic group.
+In recent years, the majority of the students getting degrees in this area were female, and 20% were from an underrepresented racial-ethnic group.
+Also, 3.7% of marine science graduates were international students.

 Education Levels of Marine Science Majors